 This skin treatment is non-comedogenic (it won’t clog pores), paraben-free and fragrance-free.

 NOTE: While using this overnight treatment and any product that contains alpha-hydroxy acids, it is important to use a broad-spectrum sunscreen with SPF 30 or greater daily and for a week after since AHAs make your skin more sensitive to the sun.

 CeraVe Skin Renewing Nightly Exfoliating Treatment Review

 CeraVe Skin Renewing Nightly Exfoliating Treatment has a thick gel-cream texture that absorbs easily and quickly into the skin.
 It feels lightweight without leaving any sticky or greasy residue.

 Since my skin is somewhat sensitive, I notice a little bit of tingling and prickly feeling on my face for the first minute or so after application.

 I use it two nights in a row and then take a day off.
 I have not experienced any redness, dryness, or peeling, so I am enjoying the gentle exfoliation.
 The low 5% AHA concentration really agrees with my skin.

 I wake in the morning to smoother, softer, and brighter skin.
 What really stands out to me with this AHA serum is my skin texture.
 It is noticeably refined (like the refined skin I get from retinol), which is exactly what I want from a glycolic/lactic acid product.

-Those that prefer stronger peels and chemical exfoliation will probably not get much out of this AHA product, BUT if you have sensitive skin or are new to chemical exfoliators, I think this treatment would be the perfect introduction.
+Those that prefer stronger peels and chemical exfoliation will probably not get much out of this AHA product, BUT if you have sensitive skin, dry skin, or are new to chemical exfoliators, I think this treatment would be the perfect introduction.

 Related Post: CeraVe vs Cetaphil: Which is Better?